-The Central Government and some state governments have issued Rules about what information needs to be included in an appeal to the Information Commissions.
-In addition to basic information (see page 30 for a sample appeal format), your appeal should attach supporting documents, including: self-attested copies of the orders/decision notice against which the appeal is being made and copies of any additional documents you are relying upon which are referred to in your appeal.
+The Central Government and all state governments have issued Rules about what information needs to be included in an appeal to the Information Commissions.
+In addition to basic information (see page 30 for a sample appeal format), your appeal should attach supporting documents, including: self-attested copies of the orders/decision notice against which the appeal is being made and copies of any additional documents upon which you are relying that are referred to in your appeal.